 If you have been involved in a motor vehicle accident, select one of the options below or call Allianz on 1300 137 331.

 Please report motor injury fraud.
 After all you’re paying for it.

 People who make false motor injury claims take millions of dollars off South Australian motorists every year.
-People who stage crashes, exaggerate their injuries and make false statements, make motorists pay more in premiums with their motor registration.
+People, who stage accidents, exaggerate their injuries and make false statements, make motorists pay more in premiums with their motor registration.

 You may know of someone claiming to be injured, who is really just trying to manipulate the system.
 If you do please report it by calling the: CTP Fraud Hotline on 1800 013 443 You can remain anonymous.